ociu/sphinx-traceability-extension/README.rst

 and the number of items having no target in the target-column (=not covered or allocated).
 And calculates a coverage/allocation percentage from these counts.
 If the *stats* flag is not given, this percentage is not displayed.

+The *group* argument can be used to group source items that don't have any target items.
+You can explicitly specify to have them grouped at the *top* or *bottom* of the matrix.
+If no argument is given, they will be grouped at the top.

 Optionally, the *class* attribute can be specified to customize table output, especially useful when rendering to LaTeX.
 Normally the *longtable* class is used when the number of rows is greater than 30 which allows long tables to